larkintuckerllc/aws-architect-associate/README.md

 * Create Billing Alarm: In CloudWatch; Alarms > Billing

 **note:** A Cloud Guru.
 Each service has service limits that can be upped by contacting AWS.
 Trusted Advisor is good for telling you where problem with service limits.

+### Misc

+Cloud Adoption Framework

+* Business

+* People

+* Governance

+* Platform

+* Security

+* Operations

+## Migration Strategies

+* Re-Host: aka "Lift and Shift", e.g., clone to EC2

+* Re-Platform: aka "Lift and Reshape", e.g., move to managed RDS

+* Re-Purchase: e.g., move to Salesforce

+* Re-Architecture: most comprehensive

+* Retire

+* Do Nothing

+TOGAF: The Open Group Architectural Framework

+AWS Application Discovery Service helps you plan your migration to the AWS cloud by collecting usage and configuration data about your on-premises servers.
+Application Discovery Service is integrated with AWS Migration Hub, which simplifies your migration tracking as it aggregates your migration status information into a single console.
+You can view the discovered servers, group them into applications, and then track the migration status of each application from the Migration Hub console in your home region.

+Cloud Transformation Maturity Model (CTMM)

+* Project

+* Foundation

+* Migration

+* Optimization

+Scale Out / In: Horz., Scale Up / Down: Vert.